 Design Considerations for Plastic Underground SWM Tanks from a Field Installation Point of View

-Arch chambers and modular tanks have considerable advantages to historic stormwater management ponds, but with this rapid growth and acceptance come a number of important considerations as we learn more about their design, installation and operation.
+Arch chambers and modular tanks have considerable advantages over traditional stormwater management ponds — but with this rapid growth and acceptance come a number of important considerations, as we learn more about their design, installation and operation.

-1. A thorough understanding of product strengths (polymer types, testing methods).
+1. A thorough understanding of product strengths (polymer types, testing methods)

-2. What to do when faced with high groundwater tables.
+2. What to do when faced with high groundwater tables

-3. Key design features for maintenance.
+3. Key design features for maintenance

 ABOUT THE PRESENTER

-A leading expert in stormwater management and currently works for Layfield Group providing design and technical support to Owners and Engineers as well as installation support to Contractors for projects in the US and Canada.
+A leading expert in stormwater management, she currently works for Layfield Group, providing design and technical support to owners and engineers, as well as installation support to contractors for projects in the US and Canada.